fingerskier/manthra/README.md

   Michael Shellenberger

-If you don't have friend who are not like you then you're in trouble.
+If you don't have friends who are not like you then you're in trouble.
   M. Currier